LIB201/lib201.github.io/2023/code/notes.md

 - fixed home page (index.md) and copied from syllabus.
 Do I need to have this info twice?
 - syllabus slideshow thing.
 Where to edit again?
 - added modules.md to index
+- published in org: LIB201, repo: lib201.github.io, folder: 2023
+- **to publish to website, edit in "code" and then copy/paste into current folder (i.e. 2023)**